Yasu, Kōchi: Population

+Economy

 The main industries of Yasu are fisheries and farming.
 Local products include melons and various fruits.

+Education

 As of July 2004, Yasu Junior High School has an enrollment of 97 students between the ages of 12 and 15.
 As Yasu has no high school, graduating students will continue to high schools in the Kami Area, Aki (to the east) and Kōnan (to the west).